awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-globalcluster.md

 ## Properties<a name="aws-resource-rds-globalcluster-properties"></a>

 `DeletionProtection`  <a name="cfn-rds-globalcluster-deletionprotection"></a>
-The deletion protection setting for the new global database\.
+Specifies whether to enable deletion protection for the new global database cluster\.
 The global database can't be deleted when deletion protection is enabled\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)